Taxes due April 18; what to know if you haven’t filed

 It’s crunch time for Midstate accountants.
 Monday, April 18 is the deadline to file your tax returns or ask for an extension.

 “There’s no extension to pay.
-And you want to make sure that you have to have the entire liability paid by Monday, or they will assess you interest in penalties,” Schweighart said.
+And you want to make sure that you have to have the entire liability paid by Monday, or they will assess your interest in penalties,” Schweighart said.

 Schweighart recommends paying more than you think you might owe to avoid penalties from the IRS if you’re filing an extension.

-One thing you don’t need to worry about are stimulus checks from the federal government.
+One thing you don’t need to worry about is stimulus checks from the federal government.

 “We had three rounds of stimulus because of COVID.
 None of those are taxable income,” Schweighart said.